marict/trove_rip/README.md

 ```

 ## Usage
-Pass in the directory with the images you want to extract.
+Pass in the directory with the images you want to extract
+and it create a folder and save the images there
 Example:
 ```
 python trove_rip.py https://thetrove.net/Assets/Map%20Assets/Interior/Decoration/